 - Tile, stone, pebble aggregate

-pool shapes enable the construction of one that suits your home’s architectural style, while the variety of functions speak to how you wish to use the pool.
+There is also a diverse selection of pool shapes which enable the construction of a swimming pool that suits your home’s architectural style, while the variety of functions speak to how you wish to use the pool.

 As far as shapes, read more about how this diverse catalog of silhouettes will suit your style and your yard’s available space with options like: